KDE/kreenshot-editor/README.md

 TODO
 ----
 - QUndostack, Undo, Redo
+    - first: MoveItemCmd (see uncommitted code; does not compile yet)
     - OP-crop is not finished yet (notificationGroup etc)
     - after OP-crop etc: "QGraphicsScene::removeItem: item 0x1183580's scene (0x7fa4ed478f20) is different from this scene (0xe83b18)"
         - find out if this happens again